For the first time, Seattle could institute its own capital gains tax to pay for homeless housing

 The council already is considering a new tax on big businesses, with Councilmembers Kshama Sawant and Tammy Morales championing one version and Councilmember Teresa Mosqueda advancing another.
 Lewis doesn’t see his proposal as competing, he said, because it would be directed at households rather than companies.
 But the council may be wary of passing multiple taxes this year.

-Structured as an excise tax on sales of assets, Lewis’ tax would exclude home sales and retirement accounts, and would be capped at 1%.
+Structured as an excise tax on sales of assets, Lewis’ tax would exclude real estate and retirement accounts, and would be capped at 1%.
 Even with those exclusions, Lewis expects it to generate around $37 million annually.

 It’s the first capital gains tax to be proposed in Seattle in recent history, according to John Burbank, executive director of the Economic Opportunity Institute, who pushed for the City of Seattle’s proposed “wealth tax.”
 That tax was ruled unconstitutional last year by the state Court of Appeals, which left open the option of a 1% tax on net income that Lewis is hoping to take advantage of with this new tax.